Anilpandeya12/android-app-calling-contact-book/README.md

 Sign up for a Sinch account at [https://www.sinch.com/signup](https://www.sinch.com/signup) and download the verification SDK from [https://www.sinch.com/downloads](https://www.sinch.com/downloads)

+While the Sinch verification SDK is in beta, you'll need to email [dev@sinch.com](mailto:dev@sinch.com) to get your Sinch app whitelisted for verification.

 Also sign up for a Parse account and follow the steps to add Parse to your Android app here [https://parse.com/apps/quickstart#parse_data](https://parse.com/apps/quickstart#parse_data)

 ##Signup and Login